bschwind/esp-build/README.md

 * `docker pull bschwind/esp-open-rtos`
 * `cd` to your esp-open-rtos project
-* Without USB flashing support: `docker run --rm -it -v $(PWD):/home/esp/esp-open-rtos/examples/project bschwind/esp-open-rtos /bin/bash`
+* Without USB flashing support: `docker run --rm -it -e "ESPBAUD=921600" -v $(PWD):/home/esp/esp-open-rtos/examples/project bschwind/esp-open-rtos /bin/bash`
-* With USB flashing support: `docker run --rm -it --privileged -v /dev/bus/usb:/dev/bus/usb -v $(PWD):/home/esp/esp-open-rtos/examples/project bschwind/esp-open-rtos /bin/bash`
+* With USB flashing support: `docker run --rm -it --privileged -e "ESPBAUD=921600" -v /dev/bus/usb:/dev/bus/usb -v $(PWD):/home/esp/esp-open-rtos/examples/project bschwind/esp-open-rtos /bin/bash`

 Either step will put you in an interactive shell inside the container.
 If you have a Makefile in your project directory, you can immediately run `make` and your source should get compiled. `make flash` will attempt to flash the code to `/dev/ttyUSB0`, assuming you're using the